DragonFightY/ChessSonnet/README.md

 # ChessSonnet
 It is the Alpha version.
-It takes a long time to move but has a large neural network It is a self-coded chess ai.
+It takes a long time to move but has a large neural network Recommended to install on computers with a powerful gpu & cpu.
+It is a self-coded chess ai.
 It can play on around 600 ELo as of 31/12/2024